Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Does Quicken offer similar loans?

-Quicken doesn’t offer business loans.
-But you could fund business expenses with a personal loan from Rocket Loans, its sister company.
+As mentioned, Quicken Loans — now Rocket Mortgage — doesn’t offer business loans.
+But you may want to consider funding business expenses with a personal loan from Rocket Loans.

 Compare more business loan providers